 Climate finance is vital to achieving the targets of the Paris Agreement.
 There needs to be international and enhanced transparency of finance flows.
 The conference must facilitate meeting the needs of developing nations, especially in Africa.
 It will also follow up on existing commitments and pledges to assess where the international community is and what more they need to do.
 The conference will check the progress on the delivery of the annual 100 billion dollars from developed to developing countries.
 This way, we can build more trust and show that actual commitments are fulfilled.

 To achieve results, agreement in the negotiations is of utmost importance at the climate conference.
 Advancing partnerships and collaborations between members will help deliver goals.
-It will also ensure that the international community adopts a resilient and sustainable economic model that places humans at the center of climate talks.
+It will also ensure that the international community adopts a resilient and sustainable economic model that places humans at the centre of climate talks.
 Reaching an agreement at the COP27 will require inclusive and active participation from all parties.
 We need to transform the way we interact with our planet.